Qumulo/docs/platforms/hpe-apollo-4200-gen10/quick-start-guide.md

 {% include image.html alt="" file="hpe-gen10-setup-cluster.png" %}

 {{site.data.alerts.note}}
-**NOTE**: The total capacity for the cluster is dynamically updated at the bottom of the page when selecting nodes.
+The total capacity for the cluster is dynamically updated at the bottom of the page when selecting nodes.
 {{site.data.alerts.end}}

 {% include image.html alt="" file="capacity.png" %}